-Telephone queries were first recorded by an answer machine and a member of the research team returned the call when they had identified an appropriate solution to their request Emails sent to the Active Lives inbox were first answered with automatic responses, which included the most commonly asked questions and answers.
+When the survey launched, telephone queries were first recorded by an answer machine and a member of the research team returned the call when they had identified an appropriate solution to their request.
+Emails sent to the Active Lives inbox were first answered with automatic responses, which included the most commonly asked questions and answers.
 Each query was then followed up individually.

-After the 7th wave of the survey, a dedicated helpline team was set up and trained by the core research team to respond to both telephone and email queries to ensure the highest levels of customer service to those enquiring about the Active Lives survey.
+After the 7th wave of the survey during Year 1, a dedicated helpline team was set up and trained by the core research team to respond to both telephone and email queries to ensure the highest levels of customer service to those enquiring about the Active Lives survey.